 3. Read the accommodation letter carefully and discuss the logistics of each accommodation.
 Here are some things to consider: If extra time on exams is needed, should the student arrive early or stay late?
 If reduced-distraction test location is needed, will you use a nearby empty classroom, a quiet office, or send the student to AccessAbility Services?
 How and where will the student get the exam?
 Once you and the student have agreed to logistics, write them down on the enclosed receipt.
 Keep the accommodation letter and receipt in a secure location for your own records.
 Before planning each test, check your accommodation letters and make appropriate plans to ensure that each accommodation is met.
 The student is not responsible for reminding faculty or renegotiating accommodations throughout the semester.

-5. If you believe the specified accommodations will fundamentally alter an essential requirement of your course, pose a health or safety risk or an undue hardship, please contact the AccessAbility Services Director and explain your concern.
-Other appropriate methods of accommodation may be considered; but it is ultimately the decision of the AccessAbility Services Director to determine accommodations.
+4. If you believe the specified accommodations will fundamentally alter an essential requirement of your course, pose a health or safety risk or an undue hardship, please contact the AccessAbility Services and explain your concern.
+Other appropriate methods of accommodation may be considered; but it is ultimately the decision of AccessAbility Services to determine accommodations.
 Professors do not have the authority to deny an accommodation.

-9. If a student requires course material in alternate accessible format, remember that you are required to provide this at the same time that you provide your course material to students without disabilities.
-Please carefully read Guidelines for Creating Accessible Course Material.
+8. If a student requires course material in alternate accessible format, remember that you are required to provide this at the same time that you provide your course material to students without disabilities.
 Contact your RIS liaison for assistance in locating accessible materials or AccessAbility Services with any questions about accessible course materials.

-10. Contact AccessAbility Services at 413-538-2634 or firstname.lastname@example.org for suggestions, support, assistance with accommodations, and strategies for making your course accessible.
+9. Contact AccessAbility Services for suggestions, support, assistance with accommodations, and strategies for making your course accessible.
 Our office hours are Monday through Friday, 8:30 a.m. to 4:30 p.m.